sojibxyz/Loop_practice/README.md

-This code make for help beginners,
+This system make for help beginners, just simply show here how to generate student managment system in pyhton code.
-If you pro user please don't calll